This article was originally published in AQUILA’s 1Q 2019 Austin Office Market Report and was last updated in September

-AQUILA will be developing a 165,000-sf office at the old Highlander hotel site.
+AQUILA will be developing a 165,000-square-foot office at the old Highlander hotel site.

 The City of Austin Planning and Development Office

-Directly across the street from Midtown Point, the city recently delivered a 264,000-sf development, known as Highland 3, that now houses the Planning and Development office.
-RedLeaf Properties, LLC and Ryan Co. are co-developed the project.
+Directly across the street from Midtown Point, the city recently delivered a 264,000-square-foot development, known as Highland 3, that now houses the Planning and Development office.
+RedLeaf Properties, LLC, and Ryan Co. co-developed the project.

 Highland Tech Center

-Just to the north of ACC Highland, AQUILA redeveloped an office building into 86,000 sf of prime office space.
-In addition, Slate is developing the surrounding four acres to the north and west into 300 apartment units and 3,500 sf of retail on the adjacent site.
+Just to the north of ACC Highland, AQUILA redeveloped an office building into 86,000 square feet of prime office space.
+In addition, Slate is developing the surrounding four acres to the north and west into 300 apartment units and 3,500 square feet of retail on the adjacent site.

 So what does this mean?
 At the root, people.

 Austin’s continued population growth justifies the seemingly endless development of new, more efficient communities.
-The Highland development is designed to be both walkable and transit-friendly – a true “Live, Work, Play” environment – similar to the atmospheres of the Domain and upcoming Broadmoor redevelopment.
+The Highland development is designed to be both walkable and transit-friendly – a true “Live, Work, Play” environment – similar to the atmospheres of the Domain and the upcoming Broadmoor redevelopment.